 Chemical, Natural and Healthcare Product Formulation

-This subject combined with subjects such as Biochemistry will help you learn to develop natural products.
+This subject combines product engineering with other areas such as Biochemistry to help you learn to develop natural products.
 It will allow you to explore innovative ways to better formulate these products, and to analyse existing products and suggest improvements.
-You will understand the design lifecycle – from idea generation to commercialism.
+You will understand the design lifecycle – from idea generation to commercialisation.

 Students should ideally have 14 credits in Level 3 NCEA chemistry (or the IB/CIE equivalent of these).